a-dog-and-a-lobster/dog-and-lobster-jekyll/docs/_posts/2024-12-17-Charlotte-Not-Her-Name.md

  \
 Two years ago, I would not be able to stop myself \
 From telling you something \
-In the lines of, oh I am at a camping site in Ohio \
+Along the lines of, oh I am at a camping site in Ohio \
 And I wish you could be with me \
 And see all of the stars I am seeing \
 The universe had different plans for the two of us \